freshOS/Localize/README.md

 Run and Enjoy \o/

 ## Configuration
-Configure the top section of the `Localize.script` according to your project
+Configure the top section of the `Localize.swift` according to your project

 ## More